snowplow/snowplow/README.md

 Because SnowPlow uses Amazon Web Services' [CloudFront CDN] [cloudfront] for logging, the raw SnowPlow log format is identical to the [access log format] [cflogformat] for the CloudFront download distributions.

 The SnowPlow-specific data is passed to CloudFront as a set of name-value pairs in the querystring attached to the request.
-The querystring name-value pairs are as follows:
+The querystring name-value pairs (in **SnowPlow v0.4**) are as follows:

 | **KEY**            | **FULL NAME**    | **ALWAYS SET?** | **DESCRIPTION**                                                                                                                        |
 |-------------------:|:----------------:|:---------------:|:---------------------------------------------------------------------------------------------------------------------------------------|